2015 UNHCR country operations profile - Mauritania

 | Overview |

-Mauritania is a party to the 1951 Refugee Convention and its 1967 Protocol and is in the process of developing a national asylum system with UNHCR's assistance.
-A draft law on asylum is awaiting adoption at the next parliamentary session, following the legislative elections scheduled for November 2013.
+Mauritania is party to the 1951 Refugee Convention and its 1967 Protocol, and is developing a national asylum system, with UNHCR's assistance.

-The Government of Mauritania provides land for Mbera camp and security for Malian refugees and humanitarian workers in the country, as well as access to basic services for urban refugees.
+The Government provides land for Mbera camp and security for Malian refugees and humanitarian workers.
+It facilitates access to basic services for urban refugees.